nova-pkgs/python/Doc/library/turtle.rst

    :param n: nonnegative integer
    :param delay: nonnegative integer

    Turn turtle animation on/off and set delay for update drawings.
 If *n* is given, only each n-th regular screen update is really performed.
 (Can be used to accelerate the drawing of complex graphics.)
-When called without arguments, returns the currently stored value of n.
 Second argument sets delay value (see :func:`delay`).

    .. doctest::
-      :skipif: _tkinter is None

       >>> screen.tracer(8, 25)
       >>> dist = 2